reactive-assessment/react-assessment-Iuyd/README.md

 a candidate for a ReactJS position.

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install [Node](https://nodejs.org/).
-Note that on Windows, there are some reports that you will need to restart after installing Node - see #12.

 You can clone or download this repo.
 Once you have done so, from the root directory of the repo, run: